travelaudience/go-sx/README.md

 **go-sx** provides a collection of `Must***` methods which may be used inside of the callback to `Do`.
 Any error encountered while in a `Must***` method causes the transaction to be aborted and rolled back.

 Here is the code above, rewritten to use `Do`'s error handling.
+It's simple and readable.

 ```go
 err := sx.Do(db, func (tx *sx.Tx) {